This product is sourced in the United Kingdom and is intended for use in the United Kindgom only.

 For full information on our delivery charges, including prices on heavy deliveries to Scotland and abroad, see our delivery information page.

 We can deliver most items to all around the world, but prices do vary.
 The majority of light weight orders (less than 1.5kg) can be delivered for a flat rate of £10.
 For an accurate estimate of the delivery charge, please put the items you require in your basket and use the "Estimate Delivery" system on the shopping basket page (you only need to enter your country and postal/zip code) for a quick quote.
 For deliveries to the USA you may need to go to the checkout page and enter your full address to get a quote (as some services need your state in order to quote too).
 For more information on international deliveries, please see our delivery information page.

 Due to air freight restrictions aerosols cannot ever be sent abroad by Royal Mail.
 We appreciate your understanding.

 Some products, such as insulin and frozen food, need to be delivered in insulated packaging to prevent them from getting too warm (or too cold) during transit from us to you.
 Purchasing any of these items in your order will result in a £1.99 charge being added to the total to cover the high cost of the insulated packaging materials.
 You only pay the £1.99 once per order, regardless of how many temperature controlled items you purchase in that order.

 Please call us as soon as possible if you need to amend or cancel an order on 01582 842096.
 If your order has been processed for dispatch we will be unable to cancel or amend the order.
 You will however be able to return your product for a full refund*.

 To return an item, you must contact us by phone or email to arrange this BEFORE posting any product back to us.
 We will explain the process at this stage for you.

 *For full details on returns, see our terms and conditions page.

-There are currently no questions for Medrone V Tablets for Dogs and Cats - be the first to ask one!
+There are currently no questions for Convenia 80 mg/ml powder and solvent for solution for injection for dogs and cats - be the first to ask one!